3. PRINCIPLES OF REMUNERATION OF THE CEO AND THE GROUP LEADERSHIP TEAM

 Remuneration at HKScan Group is based on the principles of remuneration approved by the Board, and attention is paid to the Group’s strategic objectives and financial performance.
 A motivating remuneration scheme is used as a tool to elicit the commitment to the Group of core expertise and key employees.
 Matters pertaining to remuneration are prepared by the Compensation Committee of the Board.
 The principles of the remuneration schemes are decided by the Board of Directors on the basis of the Compensation Committee’s proposal.

-In 2015, the Group had in place an extensive short-term incentive scheme.
-It covered the Group’s CEO, the other members of the Group Management Team, as well as upper and middle management.
-Possible fees earned on the basis of the scheme were paid in cash.
+In 2016, the Group had in place an extensive short-term incentive scheme.
+It covered the Group’s CEO, the other members of the Group Leadership Team, as well as upper and middle management.
+Awards are based on a combination of Group, business unit, functional and individual targets.
+Possible fees earned on the basis of the scheme are paid solely in cash.

 The earning criteria of the incentive scheme and the possible performance fees are set for each year by the Board of Directors on the proposal of the Compensation Committee.